Silverdragon122/CircleBench/README.md

 # CircleBench

 ## About
-Circle Bench is an in-browser benchmark that tries to render as many circles with as many sides as possible to be placed on a leaderboard
+Circle Bench is an in-browser benchmark that uses advanced 2D rendering and physics engines to test the capabilites of your browser and PC.

 ## Features
 - Custom Username selection
-- Auto HW Info gathering straight from the browser.
+- Complete accurate hardware gathering on MacOS and Windows
+- Leaderboard with your score and other people who have used the service